robenkleene/design-references/blender/blender.md

 - `s`: Scale
 - `b`: Select

+#### Tips

-Once one of the above actions is attached, tapping the corresponding axis letter, e.g., `z`, `x`, or `y` will lock the movement into that axis.
+- Once one of the above actions is attached, tapping the corresponding axis letter, e.g., `z`, `x`, or `y` will lock the movement into that axis.
+- To transform by a factor, hit the transform key then a number, e.g., `s10↩` will scale up `10x`
+- `↩` accepts the operation

-Right-click or `ESC` cancels any of the above actions.
+- Right-click or `ESC` cancels any of the above actions.

 ### Middle Mouse Button